Heqaib

+Heqaib was posthumously deified for his military prowess.

 Career

 Born Pepinakht (ppjj-nḫt - "[King] Pepi is strong"), he led at least three expeditions, which are all recorded on the façade of his tomb at Qubbet el-Hawa (near Aswan), after a long list of his titles.

-In the first expedition, Pepinakht led a surprise attack in the lands of Wawat and Irthet, slaying many warriors and taking many prisoners to the court of the pharaoh.
+In the first expedition, Pepinakht led a surprise attack in the lands of Wawat and Irthet, slaying many warriors and taking many prisoners to the court of the king.
 Then, he was sent back to the same places (second expedition) where he captured some chieftains, and also brought back booty.
 For his third expedition, Pepinakht was instructed to bring back the corpse of Enenkhet; he was an expedition leader in charge to build a ship to reach the Land of Punt, but he was attacked and killed along with his escort by the "sand dwellers".
 Pepinakht's autobiography abruptly ends while he was attacking the sand dwellers.
 However, it's very likely that he was able to accomplish even this mission.